-There are two reasons.
-First, a complete set of records will help you keep track of your income, expenses and business-related property.
-They can explain your cash flow or why buying in bulk may save you money.
-Records (including how you spend your time) are among the most effective tools for assessing how you are doing (financially), for setting priorities and planning for the future.
-Second, without complete and well-organized records, you will be unable to prepare and support your federal and state tax returns.
+A complete set of records will help you track your income, assets and expenses.
+Your records (including how you spend your time) are among the most effective tools for assessing how you are doing (financially), projecting cash-flow, re-evaluating your approach to pricing, setting priorities and planning for the future.
+Records will help you draft an evidence-based grant or commission budget.
+And, as we've learned during the pandemic, accurate records are needed when filing for unemployment benefits.

+How about taxes?
+Without complete and well-organized records, you'll be unable to prepare and support your tax return, especially Schedule C, which is filed when you earn income through self-employment as a sole proprietor or as a single-member limited liability company.
 Even worse, you may be paying more taxes than you really owe if you miss an estimated tax payment or misplace a receipt that could translate into a deduction.
+If you're audited, you will be expected to prove that your records reflect you entire income and expenses, typically on a calendar-year basis.

-How do you keep them?
+How can you keep your records?